Large Turtle Basking Platform

 The Best Turtle Dock For Turtles

 For most people with regular-sized aquariums or tanks, I recommend this as the best docking platform for turtles:

-- Penn Plax Turtle Tank Topper (click here for current price on Amazon) – I’ve been a pretty big fan of these platforms for a long time, and in my opinion, they are easily the best pre-made basking platforms out there (if someone can find something else better, please let me know!).
+- Penn Plax Turtle Tank Topper (click to learn more) – I’ve been a pretty big fan of these platforms for a long time, and in my opinion, they are easily the best pre-made basking platforms out there (if someone can find something else better, please let me know!).
 They are inexpensive, work with most medium-sized tanks and really give your tank a lot of extra space.
 My turtles have never had a problem climbing up it, and it can easily fit at least 2 full-grown sliders inside.

 Your pet turtle needs a docking platform.